-- in your absence, transporting a child between the residence or approved venue and school or another education and care service or children’s service or the child’s home; or
+- in your absence, transporting a child between the residence or approved venue and school or another education and care service or children’s service or the child’s home

-- providing education and care to a child in emergency situations, including when you might require urgent medical care or treatment; or
+- providing education and care to a child in emergency situations, including when you might require urgent medical care or treatment

 - providing assistance to you in the education and care of children.